This is a short story on how a stand-up paddleboard changed my life…

 That morning, we exchanged turns and enjoyed the view.
 The short vacation was really a blessing in disguise.
 It was that moment I realized how amazing stand-up paddleboards are, it’s just unfortunate that it is too expensive to own one.
 Nonetheless, if we can, we would definitely buy a board in the future.
 For now, the whole new experience would suffice the need to have one since we still have other financial obligations to fulfill.

-Since that day, I have always thought of getting two stand-up paddleboards for me and my partner.
+Since that day, I have always thought of getting two stand-up paddleboards for my partner and me.
 I actually think about it all the time, even at work, or while I’m lying down in my bed.
 Needless to say that I truly fell in love with the whole experience and of course with the stand-up paddleboard.

 Till next time…